cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ### omni_getpayload

-Get the payload for an Omni transaction.
+Get the payload for an Zus transaction.

 **Arguments:**